 5. Pre-tribulation – believers are caught up to be with Christ before the tribulation begins.

-Before any arguments are given to support one of these positions, it should first be understood that sincere and learned believers can be found holding to each one of these theories.
+It should be understood that sincere and learned believers can be found holding to each one of these theories.
 However, we at CompellingTruth.org believe that when Scripture is examined as a whole, the pre-tribulation rapture position appears to have the most biblical evidence in its favor.
 You can read more about that in our article entitled "Is pretribulationism right?
 Will the church be raptured before the tribulation?"

 The pre-tribulation view states that, at present, all believers are living in the Church age, which has no specified time period given to it in Scripture.
 At some point in the future, Christ will return for His Bride, the Church, and evacuate believers from earth before the start of a seven-year period in which God will pour out His wrath on an unbelieving world.
 The tribulation will climax with the bodily return of Christ, after which He will establish a perfect reign that lasts 1,000 years.
 Once that reign has concluded and one final rebellion crushed, God creates a new heaven and earth and the eternal state begins.